Skip to main content

 Log directory rotation

-You can use the following command from the service directory to rotate the Logs directory defined by the PSTempDir setting:
+You can use the following command from the service directory to rotate the Logs directory defined by the PSTempDir system variable:

 idmlogsvc -rotatelog [<N>]